 If left untreated, your “minor” injury could develop into a serious condition that could affect your work performance and your daily life.
 And failing to follow the proper procedures with your employer could mean not receiving the care and benefits you’re entitled to.

-At BDT Law, our main focus is educating our clients (and potential clients) about the most effective ways to handle their case.
+At The Law Office of Brian D. Tadros, our main focus is educating our clients (and potential clients) about the most effective ways to handle their case.
 If you’ve experienced a work injury—major or not—here are three steps you should take next.

 1. Report the Accident to Your Employer ASAP

 Regardless of how serious you think the injury is, make sure you report it to your employer within 30 days.